 It is crucial to prepare adequately, and the DMV recommends practicing for at least 10 hours in moderate to heavy traffic.

 That’s the long and short about the easiest road test site in NYC.
 Do not aim to take your test on the easiest test site for the sake of it, or to quickly get the driver’s license and be employed or something.
 Remember that each road has its advantages and disadvantages.
 So it may not help much to be choosy.

 Again, it might be better to go for a road you are familiar with even if it is difficult than to be tested on an easy road you have never known before.

 It may work in your favor in the long run if you choose the most difficult road test site so that if you pass the test, it is proof you are indeed a good driver.
 If you fail, go through the examiner’s observations and repeat the test after more practice.
 Do not get angry with the examiner; they are doing their job.

 The point is, aim to learn how to drive well on easy and difficult roads.
-Learning is fun, but it can also be dangerous if you are incompetent, so avoid shortcuts and take the time to learn driving properly.
+Learning is fun, but it can also be dangerous if you are incompetent, so avoid shortcuts and learn to drive properly.
 Of course, this article is not about stopping you from choosing the easiest road test site; we are just helping you make the best driving decisions.

 Want more help to help you choose the easiest road test site in Brooklyn or NYC in general?
 Call us today at 718-576-6277.